Product logo guidelines

-Red Hat product logos are produced in 2 full-color versions: standard and reverse.
-They are also produced in 2 one-color versions: white and black.
+Red Hat product logos are produced in 2 full color versions: standard and reverse.
+They are also produced in 3 one-color versions: red, white, and black.

 Add version numbers only for major releases.